|Look up fees

 Intended learning outcomes

 Student who complete this subject should be able to:

-- demonstrate competence in defining a research question, and in devising and managing an appropriate research path;
+- Demonstrate competence in defining a research question, and in devising and managing an appropriate research path

-- use critical reading and analysis skills; and
+- Use critical reading and analysis skills

-- write a report that argues and assesses the research questions and objectives.
+- Write a report that argues and assesses the research questions and objectives.